GussyFinkNottle/amen-calculator/README.md

 * construct the indicated expression
-  (using Boehm's logarithm inbuilt as `blog`) and display its most sensible reduction sequence.
+  (using Boehm's logarithm inbuilt as `blog`) and display a particular reduction sequence.

 Various  combinators are defined, for example the standard combinator-sets **IBCKW** and **SKI** (also combinatorially complete).
 But there are also